 The ascend takes 2 days.
 If you’re a pro, you can do it in one long leap, but where’s the rush?
 Most routes run via a mountain hut on your first day (6-8 hours), followed by an early start the next morning to reach the summit and then descend back to the valley(6-8 hours).

 There are several ways of approaching Slovenian’s most ‘Slovenian mountain’.
 All of them from the spectacular Triglav National Park.
 Makes sense to name Slovenia’s only ecologically protected area after its king of mountains, right?

 The easiest way to reach the top of Mt Triglav is by setting off from the Pokljuka Plateau.
 It’s the longest and least steep approach.
 After about three hours of hiking you’ll reach the first mountain hut.
 The route then divides into two via ferratas.
 The via the Kredarica hut is longer and more demanding while the slightly easier trail is via the Planika hut.
 Both lead up a narrow ridge, equipped with cables.
 Don’t let the vertical drop get to you, it’s all very secure.

 Triglav’s North Face or the ‘Wall’ is the hardest climb to the top.
 Trails leading up the wall start at the end of the Vrata Valley, near the Aljažev dom hut.
-You can choose among three via ferrata routes.
+You can choose among three via Ferrata routes.
 Tominšek and Čez prag routes are the most popular, while Bamberg is the most technically challenging.
 The most daunting part is midway, a 15-m vertical climb.
-Once you reach the Krederica hut plateau, the classic climbs to the summit ensues.
+Once you reach the Kredarica hut plateau, the classic climb to the summit ensues.

 The fastest and less demanding route is from the lovely Krma Valley.
 The trail runs through the forest and then opens up to jaw-dropping views of the Alps.
 After turning a rounded ridge, you gradually get to the Kredarica hut.
 Then it’s via ferrata to the summit.